davidjeddy/learning_ruby/NOTES.md

 - Ruby uses a conservative mark-and-sweep GC mechanism

+## File Mgmnt

+- require and load methods

+  - both are global functions defined in Object

+  - but are used like language keywords

+- The load method includes the named Ruby source file every time the method is executed: load 'filename.rb'

+- The more commonly used require method loads any given file only once: require 'filename'

+- Note that you say require 'filename', not require 'filename.rb'.

+- require_relative for when the file loading is relative to the file we're loading it from - they're both in the same directory.

 ## Dependency Management

 - require gives you access to the many extensions and programming libraries bundled with the Ruby programming language-as well as an even larger number of extensions and libraries written independently by other programmers and made available for use with Ruby.